Our strategy for saving on groceries

 Armed with our coupons and in-store sales info and knowing what we already had in our kitchen, we created our weekly menu.
 Our one goal was to buy very little, if anything, at full price.
 Our second goal was to waste no food.
 Which brings up point #2.

-#2 Always create a menu and supporting grocery list for the week
+#2 Create a menu and grocery list

 We reviewed our fridge and cabinets as the launching point for our menu for the week allowing us to use up anything we didn’t eat the previous week rather than let it rot and throw it out.